—

 The bands began taking part in several high profile parades / competitions and other events including the ground breaking for Olympic Stadium in Lake Placid in 1978.
 My favorite recollection from that parade was waiting to step off… One of our three buses broke down and another went back to get them.
 I was on the first bus that made it to the beginning so there we stood – a handful of drummers in our new, ‘hip’ uniforms (seen at left) – wondering if the other two bus loads of members would even make it.

 About this time we noticed several small school bands in our vicinity and they were kind of snickering at our feeble turnout… or our funny hats… This went on for some time as the parade start time kept getting closer and closer.
 We were beginning to wonder if we would even get to march – we didn’t have enough players in any section to play anything and make it sound respectable.
 Then, off in the distance… is that… could it be??
 IT WAS!!
 Here comes everyone from the other two buses – MARCHING single file back to our start location!!
 We were screaming and cheering as we were elated just to see them but they looked so ‘badass’ MARCHING – not just walking – back to meet us.
 The snide remarks and tittering from the other schools quickly turned to total silence or out right ‘holy craps’!
-The band was huge a that time – especially by Lake George standards as the school itself wasn’t the size it is now… we marched in the Lake Placid Olympics Ground Breaking parade and 2 years later would take part in the actual Olympics Parade in 1980!!
+The band was huge a that time – especially by Lake George standards as the school itself wasn’t that big… we marched in the Lake Placid Olympics Ground Breaking parade and 2 years later would take part in the actual Olympics Parade in 1980!!
 Mr. Durkee was making plans to participate in the annual Cherry Blossom Festival in Washington, DC as well!!
 As I said, I graduated in ’78 but was still teaching the drumline in 1980… Mr. Durkee made it fun and had quickly grown it into something that more and more kids wanted to be involved in including non-instrumentalists.

 And I continued to play in the ‘pit’ whenever the Lake George Dinner Theater did a musical.
-Probably my favorite production was a musical review where the orchestra actually was staged on the stage – we even had dressing rooms!!.
+Probably my favorite production was a musical review where the orchestra actually was staged ON the stage – we even had dressing rooms!!.
 The girlfriend I spoke of earlier snuck into the hotel on opening night and fastened a silver star on my dressing room door.
 The first act was a staged ‘rehearsal’ with everyone in street clothes acting surprised to see an audience.
 Then the second act was the actual ‘performance’ (with different musical numbers of course) and everyone dressed more appropriately.

 The last Dinner Theater production I did there was ‘I Do, I Do’ in the spring of 1978 and the bass player was Jamie Dier who also played upright bass with ‘The Dixie Daddy’s Dandies of Jazz’… the Daddies were a local Dixieland band lead by the original ‘Dixie Daddy’ – drummer, Mr. Larry Johnston who was also the head of the Audio / Video department at LG school (and a drum corps alum).